egeloen/IvoryGoogleMapBundle/Resources/doc/usage/services/geocoding/geocoder.md

 # Geocoding API

 The Geocoding API uses [Geocoder](http://github.com/willdurand/Geocoder) which is a PHP 5.3 library for issuing Geocoding.
 So, I I recommend you to read his documentation.

-Geocoding is the process of converting addresses (like "1600 Amphitheatre Parkway, Mountain View, CA") into geographic coordinates (like latitude 37.423021 and longitude -122.083739), which you can use to place markers or position the map.
-Additionally, the service allows you to perform the converse operation (turning coordinates into addresses).
+Geocoding is the process of converting addresses (like "1600 Amphitheatre Parkway, Mountain View, CA") into geographic coordinates (like latitude 37.423021 and longitude -122.083739), which you can use to place markers or position the map.Additionally, the service allows you to perform the converse operation (turning coordinates into addresses).
 This process is known as "reverse geocoding".

 ## Request a geocoder

 By default, the bundle doesn't need any configuration.
 Most of the service have a default configuration which allows you to use the given objects like they are.
 The ``ivory_google_map.geocoder`` service is.
 The configuration describes below is this default configuration.

 ```
 # app/config/config.yml